-- 2.2 Take comprehensive instructions at the outset about the pensions available and the client's understanding of them. - 2.3 Apart from the Basic State Pension (see paragraph 11.7), most UK pension rights are shareable, including uncrystallised and crystallised pension benefits (DC drawdown, DB pensions in payment and annuities), as well as unfunded pension scheme benefits.
+- 2.2 Take comprehensive instructions at the outset about the pensions available and the client's understanding of them. - 2.3 Apart from the Basic State Pension (see 11.8), most UK pension rights are shareable, including uncrystallised and crystallised pension benefits (Defined Contribution drawdown, Defined Benefit pensions in payment and annuities), as well as unfunded pension scheme benefits.
 Exceptions are made only in rare cases, including pension benefits paid on death to a surviving spouse, dependent or nominee.
-Pension rights paid in respect of disablement or death following an accident suffered during pensionable service are also excluded7. - 2.4 Use Form P to gather information re non-State Pension entitlements: The Court can direct this at FDA, but it is better to complete Form P at an early stage.
-There is a government service to help find contact details for workplace and personal pension schemes, and lost pensions, which you may find useful: see https://www.gov.uk/find-pension-contact-details
+Pension rights paid in respect of disablement or death following an accident suffered during pensionable service are also excluded.7 - 2.4 Use Form P to gather information re non-State Pension entitlements: The court can direct this at First Directions Appointment (FDA), but it is better to complete Form P at an early stage.
+There is a government service to help find contact details for occupational and personal pension schemes and lost pensions, which you may find useful.8